v-insalaco/gitinfo/README.md

 # Git Repository Info Sheet

-This readme will help you push a repository to your online Github Repository.
+This readme will help you push a code repository to your online Github Repository, and start up your virtual environment when you come back the next time.

-Jump to advice for [Subsequent Submissions](#subsequent-submissions) below.
+Jump to advice for [First Time](#first-time) below.

+## Starting again when you come back

+If you've not restarted your virtual environment:

+Run `.[venvname]\Scripts\activate`, venvname being your choice of environment name to activate it.

+With your virtual environment running:

+run `git init`

+run `git add .`

+run `git commit -m "Message to document changes made"`

+run `git push -u origin master` to push the first time of the session.

+run `git push` subsequently.

+Or run `git push origin master --force` if you want to overwrite the remote repository completely.

+## First Time

 ### 1. Create & Activate Virtual Environment